peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `float ToSingle()`<br>
  Converts this value to its closest equivalent as a 32-bit floating-point number, using the half-even rounding mode.
+* `float ToSingleBits()`<br>
+ Converts this value to its closest equivalent as a 32-bit floating-point number encoded in the IEEE 754 binary32 format, using the half-even rounding mode.
 * `EInteger ToSizedEInteger​(int maxBitLength)`<br>
  Converts this value to an arbitrary-precision integer by discarding its fractional part and checking whether the resulting integer overflows